It takes forever to make a decision.

-If these sentiments are shared in your project team, odds are the entire project effort is struggling with a lack of clear roles and responsibilities.
-A RACI chart can be an excellent tool to help alleviate this issue.
+If these sentiments are shared in your project team, odds are the entire project effort is struggling because of a lack of clear roles and responsibilities.
+A RACI chart can be an excellent tool to help solve this problem.

 What is a RACI chart?

-A RACI chart or matrix is a diagram that identifies the key roles and responsibilities against major tasks within a project.
-It serves as a visual of the role each person on a team is playing.
-Creating the chart is also an excellent exercise in balancing workload and establishing the decision-maker.
+A RACI chart, also known as a RACI matrix or RACI model, is a diagram that identifies the key roles and responsibilities of users against major tasks within a project.
+RACI charts serve as a visual representation of the functional role played by each person on a project team.
+Creating these charts is also an excellent exercise in balancing workload and establishing the decision-maker.

 What does RACI stand for?

 RACI is an acronym for responsible, accountable, consulted, and informed.
-Each represents the roles and levels of involvement of an individual against the corresponding task/milestone.
+Each represents the roles and levels of involvement of a stakeholder against the corresponding task/milestone.
 Let’s dive into the definition of each term.

 |Informed||Who needs to be kept informed of major updates.
 Typically senior leadership.|

 How to create a RACI chart

 Below we’ll cover the six steps you’ll need to follow to create your own RACI chart.

 To get you started, we’ve made a RACI template for you here (there’s an example for a website launch under the blank chart).
 Follow each step below to fill out the chart for your project.